marguskaidja/php-accessors/README.md

 ```

 Notes:
-* Immutability here is implemented _weakly_, not to be confused with [strong immutability](https://en.wikipedia.org/wiki/Immutable_object#Weak_vs_strong_immutability).
-For example:
+* Immutability is implemented _weakly_, not to be confused with [strong immutability](https://en.wikipedia.org/wiki/Immutable_object#Weak_vs_strong_immutability).
+E.g.:
-    * There's no rule how much of the object should be made isImmutable.
+    * There's no rule how much of the object should be made immutable.
 It can be only one property or whole object (all properties) if wanted.
     * Nested immutability is not enforced, thus property can contain another mutable object.
     * Immutable properties can be still changed inside the owner object.
-* To prevent ambiguity, isImmutable properties must be changed using  method `with` instead of `set`.
-Using `set` results in exception.
+* To prevent ambiguity, immutable properties must be changed using  method `with` instead of `set`.
+Using `set` for immutable properties results in exception and vice versa.
-* Unsetting isImmutable properties is not possible and results in exception.
+* Unsetting immutable properties is not possible and results in exception.

 ### Mutator

-Sometimes it's handy to proxy the setter value through some intermediate method before assigning to property.
-This method is called _mutator_ and can be specified using `#[Mutator]` attribute:
+Sometimes it's necessary to have the assignable value passed through some intermediate function/method before assigning to property.
+This is called _mutator_ and can be specified using `#[Mutator]` attribute:

 ```php
 use margusk\Accessors\Attr\{